Rainbow-Dreamer/Ideal-Piano/User Manuals/English/User Instructions (Read me first!).md

 ### Linux

 You can download the Linux compatible version from the release page, which contains the Linux executable for Ideal Piano, double click to open the software to use.

-You can download this software for Windows, Linux and macOS from the [release page](https://github.com/Rainbow-Dreamer/Ideal-Piano/releases/latest).

 For Linux version,  playing MIDI files using default settings requires installing freepats, which is the default MIDI sound set that pygame's mixer music module uses to play MIDI files.
 On Ubuntu you can run